8 Track Drills That Will Make You A Faster, Stronger Runner

 You can use this type of format with as many laps as you would like.

-For all track drills, including things like A skips and high knees, ensure your turnover (cadence) is fast and that you are landing on your forefoot.
+For all of our drills, including A skips and high knees, ensure your turnover (cadence) is fast and that you land on your forefoot.

-Begin with just 20-30 meters and then progress the distance of your track drills.
-The focus should be on technique, not distance.
+As you add drills to your training program, begin with just 20-30 meters and then progress the distance.
+The focus should be on technique.

 Leave a Comment